rwmutel/rgbd2colmap/README.md

 2. It contains **RGB images** with **camera poses** and **depth maps** instead of just RGB images (as DeepBlending or MipNeRF360 datasets) or images + fused point cloud (as Tanks&Temples dataset), allowing to tune and benchmark the reconstruction pipeline
 3. Depth is captured by **multiple sensors**, ranging from Kinect and **iPhone** to professional Faro scanner, allowing to test the hypothesis with different classes of scanners (consumer vs professional)
 4. It has proven to be a useful dataset for **Gaussian Splatting research**, shown by *DN-Splatter* (**M. Turkulainen, X. Ren, I. Melekhov, O. Seiskari, E. Rahtu, and J. Kannala, ‘DN-Splatter: Depth and Normal Priors for Gaussian Splatting and Meshing’, arXiv [cs.CV].
 2024.**)
+5. In addition to iPhone captures with camera poses calculated by **Polycam** SLAM, authors provide **COLMAP** camera poses for the same captures, allowing to compare the results of different reconstruction pipelines

 Concise dataset documentation and structure: